// Portfolio — 2026

 Structure for the complex.
 Clarity for what matters.

-Senior transformation leader and AI builder.
-A decade across financial services, technology, aviation, government, and higher education.
-Available now for transformation leadership, AI program, Head of PMO, and strategy & operations roles.
-Melbourne and remote.
+I'm a senior program and transformation specialist — over a decade of experience across financial services, technology, FMCG, government, and higher education.
+Available now for transformation leadership, program delivery, PMO, operations, and strategy roles.
+Melbourne, hybrid and remote.

 01 —